drinkbeer/CodingQuestion/design/Instagram.md

 #### How to handle hot photos/videos?
 A video/photo has been visited by a large amount of people.

-We could use a global cache system to cache hot videos/photos based on trends.
+We could use a global cache system (Geographical CDN) to cache hot videos/photos.
+The Cache policy is: Write-around cache (Write to S3 directly, when read the video, read to CDN first, and then supply through CDN)
+The Cache Eviction Policy: Least Frequently Used (LFU)

 #### News Feed Genertion